HP 35s: Construction

 The HP 35s was designed by Hewlett-Packard in conjunction with Kinpo Electronics of Taiwan, which manufactures the calculator for HP in mainland China.

 According to HP, the calculator has been engineered for heavy-duty professional use, and has been tested under extreme environmental conditions.
 It is built using 25 screws for rigidity and ease of maintenance.

 The case features many design elements from 1970s HP calculators such as the ground-breaking HP-65, including a black case with silver-striped curved sides, slope-fronted keys, and gold and blue shift keys.
 The faceplate is metal, bonded to the plastic case.
 The key legends are printed, rather than the double-shot moulding used in the vintage models.

-The calculator is powered by two CR2032 button cells connected in parallel, which it is advised to replace one at a time, to avoid memory loss.
+The calculator is powered by two CR2032 button cells connected in series (with bypass diodes), which it is advised to replace one at a time, to avoid memory loss.

 It was initially supplied with a hard zippered clamshell case with a pocket for notes, and a printed manual, but this was later changed to a slipcase made of vinyl-covered cardboard with elastic sides and velvet lining, and a CD-ROM containing a PDF manual.

 The calculator is entirely self-contained; there is no facility for upgrading the firmware, nor for loading/saving programs and data.